Human papillomavirus genotype and viral load agreement between paired first-void urine and clinician-collected cervical samples

 You are here

-Aim: Evaluate the performance and acceptability of first-void urine as specimen for the detection of HPV DNA in a Belgian referral population.
+Aim: The BM-SOP study (NCT02714127) evaluated the performance and acceptability of first-void urine as a sample type for the detection of HPV DNA in a Belgian colposcopy referral population.